DiscoverCCRI/portal_v2/API_ENDPOINTS.md

     - Access: role = `pi`
     - Data (required):
         - `description` - project description as string
-        - `is_public` - project is publicly vieable as boolean
+        - `is_public` - project is publicly viewable as boolean
         - `name` - project name as string
         - Example: